 - if you're scanning with a 360° camera you should scan every other stair (see image below).

-- If you you're scanning a spiral staircase, scan every single stair to ensure the top floor aligns.
+- If you're scanning a spiral staircase, scan every single stair to ensure the top floor aligns.

 - When you reach the top of the staircase, tap the Select Floor icon in your preview window

 Important note: Every time you create a new floor, that floor only has the last scan you took as alignment reference.
-That means that your last scan must be from the top of the stairs - if your last scan is anywhere else on the floor, the alignment data will be thrown off course.
+That means that your last scan on the previous floor must be from the top of the stairs - if your last scan is anywhere else on the floor, the alignment data will be thrown off course.
 This leads to merged floors and misalignments in post-processing.
 Just to reiterate: If you're adding a floor to your scan, make sure the previous scan was taken at the top of the staircase.

 - In the window that opens, tap + Add new floor...

 - Enter a name for your new floor

 Upon creating a new floor, your preview window will be empty.
 This is normal behavior, as you haven't yet scanned any aspect of the new floor you just created.
 Remember, stairs always belong to the floor below.